 Golitha Falls sits on the edge of the Bodmin Moor and features a series of spectacular waterfalls and cascades on a section of the River Fowey.
 The area is part of the Draynes Wood ancient oak woodland and along the route you can find wooded glades and a craggy gorge.
 The descent totals 90 metres, meaning that the water always flows fast.

 To visit this spectacular beauty spot, surrounded by beautiful autumn colours, park half a mile away at the Draynes Bridge.

 New Forest, Hampshire

 This gorgeous area of woods, fields, free-roaming ponies and other wildlife stretches far as the eye can see, and is an amazing day out.
 In fact, there are so many walks to try, you could spend your whole autumn discovering new places.

-The New Forest is so popular with explorers, they have a dedicated Walking Festival!
-From Saturday 16 October to Sunday 7 November 2021, “walkers of all ages are led on bespoke experiences by expert guides highlighting the unique countryside, wildlife, culture and history of this internationally important landscape.”
+The New Forest is so popular with explorers, they have a dedicated Walking Festival each year!
+The New Forest National Park Authority says; “walkers of all ages are led on bespoke experiences by expert guides highlighting the unique countryside, wildlife, culture and history of this internationally important landscape.”

 Sherwood Forest, Nottinghamshire

 Walk along the paths where the Robin Hood legend began – perhaps invite your grandchildren and let them find a stick which they can pretend is a bow and arrow!
 You could go on walks that range from 5 – 9 miles, with wheelchair and pushchair friendly routes included.

 It’s not only the famous outlaw that makes these woods spectacular, they’re also home to some of the oldest trees in Europe!
 There are centuries of history in these trees, including the Major Oak which is over 800 years old!